JXS2012/CourseAppliedControl/arduino/arduino_interface_pc/readme.txt

 pwm-folder:
 	Read motor input/output through serial.
 Use input_voltage and output_position to identify system.
 This is a third order system.
 PWM offers better fit from voltage to position.
 But it cannot work with speed.

+sin-pos-folder:
+	Read motor input/output through serial and get encoder position.
+Use input_voltage and output_position to identify system.
+This is a second order system.